hannahellis4242/notes/PKI/PKI.md

 openssl genrsa
 ```

-This will generate a private key and show it on the command line.
+This will generate keys and show it on the command line.

+#### Encrypted Key

 You can create an encrypted key (using a symmetric encryption algorithm) by adding the `--aes256` flag